This post may contain affiliate links. Read my full disclosure policy.

 - 2 tablespoons soy sauce or GF Braggs Liquid Amino Acids (Note: Tamari will turn this unpleasantly dark)

-- 3 tablespoons honey or maple or sugar substitute
+- 3 tablespoons maple syrup, honey, agave or sugar substitute

 - 3 tablespoons toasted sesame oil

 - 1/2 –1 teaspoon cayenne pepper ( or a squirt of sriracha sauce)